 There are some really drying ingredients that you should steer clear of:

-- Perfumes can penetrate into the skin and are the number one cause of dryness and irritation
+- fragrances can penetrate into the skin and are the number one cause of dryness and irritation

-- Silicones initially create a superficial smooth feeling on the skin, but can dry out the skin
+- silicones initially create a superficial smooth feeling on the skin but can be very drying